afkvido-development/Encryptor/README.md

 # EncryptCode

+## Discontinued
+Oct 4, 2021.
+Uploaded this project to GitHub because it's cool ig but I'm not working on it
+TLDR: This is a discontinued repository.

 ## How to Encrypt a message
 - **Follow the prompts.**
 - Type 1 when asked to encrypt or decrypt.